X

 traditional-powder-room

 Above: Located near the pool, this small bathroom packs a lot of punch!
-The Kohler sink features a black painted base to visually connect it with the black accents on the graphic floor tiles.
+The Kohler sink features a black-painted base that visually connects it with the black accents on the graphic floor tiles.
 The floor tiles were sourced from the Cement Tile Shop.
-Subway tile on the walls was added to protect the space and making it durable and easy to clean.
+Subway tile on the walls was added to protect the space and make it durable and easy to clean.
 The powder blue stool was found at Home Goods.
 The walls are painted in Brushed Aluminum 1485 by Benjamin Moore.

 traditional-laundry-room

 Above: This industrial-chic laundry room was basically squeezed into a closet, yet offers all the essentials!
-A roll-out shelf can expand for folding and ironing and be pushed back when not in use.
+A roll-out shelf can expand for folding and ironing and be pushed back when not being used.
 Wood shelving offers plenty of linen storage, while the exposed brick is a nod to the home’s past.

 traditional-bathroom